 In our search for the best of Japan, we were impressed by how polite and respectful the Japanese people are.
 Every city, town, village we visited, we were graciously greeted with a warm welcome, a formal bow and a hot cup of tea.

-There were several highlights on this trip from meeting the local people to visiting the temples, shrines, gardens, markets and learning how Japan blends its modern way of life with ancient traditions.
+There were several highlights on this trip from meeting the local people to visiting the temples, shrines, gardens, art galleries, museums, markets and learning how Japan blends its modern way of life with ancient traditions.

 Our two weeks flew by and we are already looking forward to our next trip to Japan to add to this list of favorite places to visit, where to stay and dine.